vanburencountymi-digital-information/airtable-directory/readme.md

 **Key Features:**
 - Fetches employee and department data from Airtable
+- **NEW: Boards & Commissions Support** - Display boards, committees, and board members from Airtable
 - **NEW: Directory Pages** - Automatic `/directory/` pages with department and employee profiles
 - **NEW: URL-friendly slugs** - Clean URLs like `/directory/human-resources/` and `/directory/john-smith/`
 - **NEW: Department hierarchy support** - Parent/child department relationships with nested staff displays